 During a visit in South Africa earlier this year, I visited Imizamo Yethu, a township just outside Cape Town.
 I was first in South Africa in 1993, just months before Nelson Mandela was sworn in as president.
 At that time, by chance, I met a [...]

 Imagine standing here, looking across to the mainland, knowing that’s where your family and friends are – and where you might not set foot for 20 years or so.
 View of Cape Town from Robben Island.
 Nelson Mandela spent 18 of his 27 years of [...]

 The semi-desert landscape of Klein Karoo I'm still in the Caucasus, and articles will be coming up when I'm back, or possibly before (Internet cafes depending).
 Meanwhile, I thought I'd tell you about this worthwhile animal rescue project in South Africa.
 On an [...]

 This small fishing village declared itself the Republic of Hout Bay in the 1980s, with a flag, passport and anthem.
 Today, only the passport remains.
 If you're in Cape Town, I recommend a stop at the charming harbour.

 After my recent re-visit to Cape Town and the Cape Peninsula, I've a series of posts coming up.
-I'll cover a cheetah, lion and rhino rescue project, another self-declared micro-nation, the infamous prison isle Robben Island, a thought-provoking visit in a township and I might even say a word or two about Cecil Rhodes and [...]
+I'll cover a cheetah, lion and rhino rescue project and Hout Bay - another self-declared micro-nation.
+I'll talk about the infamous prison at Robben Island and a [...]